Putting together a packing list for Europe is a bit like putting one together for “America” – would that be Hawaii in summer or Alaska in winter?

 - Phone paraphernalia – charger, cards and unlocked cellphone if you plan on buying a local SIM

-- Portable external battery because with all that phone use for language apps and maps you'll drain the battery quickly (and don’t expect to find electrical outlets everywhere)
+- Portable external charger because with all that phone use for language apps and maps, you’ll drain the battery quickly (and don’t expect to find electrical outlets everywhere)

 - A camera if you’re not using your phone to take pictures

 - A music player, also if you’re not taking your phone